tensip/Gator-Equation-Solver/Image_Classification/README.md

 **All files and folders in this part are not necessary for the GUI.
 You don't need to run anything here.
 The purpose of this `Image_Classification` folder is to illustrate what we have done so far before getting the best weight file for model**

-### The procedure of claasifying the image
-1. Download the handwriting images from -

 ### About the image classification

 1. `data.7z` -- This file includes the handwriting images which are used for training the neural networks.
 The file need to be extracted before using it.